MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

 ## Create a local clone

 Using Git Bash, prepare to run the **clone** command to pull a copy of a repository (your fork) down to your device on the current directory.

-Choose one of the following two options to specify the credentials during the cloning operation, to be used whenever Git Bash needs to authenticate with GitHub.

 ### Authenticate by using Git Credential Manager
 If you installed the latest version of Git for Windows and accepted the default installation, Git Credential Manager is enabled by default.
 Git Credential Manager makes authentication much easier, because you don't need to recall your personal access token when re-establishing authenticated connections and remotes with GitHub.